-Patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD who are on regular short- or long-acting bronchodilator therapy may also use a short-acting bronchodilator as needed.
+Patients with Stage II: Moderate COPD to Stage IV: Very Severe COPD who are on regular short or long-acting bronchodilator therapy may also use a short-acting bronchodilator as needed.

 Some patients may request regular treatment with high-dose nebulized bronchodilators, especially if they have experienced subjective benefit from this treatment during an acute exacerbation.
 Clear scientific evidence for this approach is lacking, but one suggested option is to examine the improvement in mean daily peak expiratory flow recording during two weeks of treatment in the home and continue with nebulizer therapy if a significant change occurs112.
-In general, nebulized therapy for a stable patient is not appropriate unless it has been shown to be better than conventional dose therapy.

-In patients with a postbronchodilator FEV $1$ < 50% predicted (Stage~III: Severe COPD to Stage~IV: Very Severe COPD) and a history of repeated exacerbations (for example, 3 in the last 3 years), regular treatment with inhaled glucocorticosteroids reduces the frequency of exacerbations and improves health status.
+In patients with a postbronchodilator $FEV_1 < 50\%$ predicted (Stage III: Severe COPD to Stage IV: Very Severe COPD) and a history of repeated exacerbations (for example, 3 in the last 3 years), regular treatment with inhaled glucocorticosteroids reduces the frequency of exacerbations and improves health status.
 In these patients, regular treatment with an inhaled glucocorticosteroid should be added to long-acting inhaled bronchodilators.
 Chronic treatment with oral glucocorticosteroids should be avoided.